2003-2005 Yamaha AR210 Specs and Review [Video]

 If you are not mechanically inclined, you may want to invest in a newer, 4-stroke model.

-As an example, Yamaha offered the AR210 with 4-stroke engines from the 2006 model year, but this boat was completely different than its predecessor!
+For example, Yamaha offered this model with 4-stroke engines from the 2006 model year, but this boat was completely different than its predecessor!

 References